Robert McNamara as Secretary of Defense: Resignation

 In an early November 1967 memorandum to Johnson, McNamara's recommendation to freeze troop levels, stop bombing North Vietnam and for the U.S. to hand over ground fighting to South Vietnam was rejected outright by the President.
 McNamara's recommendations amounted to his saying that the strategy of the United States in Vietnam which had been pursued to date had failed.
 McNamara later stated he "never heard back" from Johnson regarding the memo.
 Largely as a result, on 29 November of that year, McNamara announced his pending resignation and that he would become President of the World Bank.
 Other factors were the increasing intensity of the anti-war movement in the U.S., the approaching presidential campaign in which Johnson was expected to seek re-election, and McNamara's support—over the objections of the Joint Chiefs of Staff, of construction along the 17th parallel separating South and North Vietnam of a line of fortifications running from the coast of Vietnam into Laos.
 The President's announcement of McNamara's move to the World Bank stressed his stated interest in the job and that he deserved a change after seven years as Secretary of Defense (longer than any of his predecessors or successors).

 Others give different views of McNamara's departure from office.
 For example, Stanley Karnow in his book Vietnam: A History strongly suggests that McNamara was asked to leave by the President.
 The historian Arthur Schlesinger, Jr stated that he was present during a conversation between McNamara and Senator Kennedy during which the former told the latter that he only learned from reading the newspapers of Johnson's announcement that he had just "resigned" as Defense Secretary and had been appointed president of the World Bank.
 McNamara himself expressed uncertainty about the question.
+(Note: In the documentary The Fog of War, McNamara recounted what he told his friend Katharine Graham about his departure as Secretary of Defense: "Even to this day, Kay, I don't know whether I quit or was fired?")
 On 17 November 1967, a story in the Financial Times of London based on leaked sources in Washington stated McNamara was going to be the next World Bank president, which came as a considerable surprise to McNamara.
 Afterwards, McNamara met with Kennedy who told him to resign in protest and denounce the war as unwinnable, counsel that McNamara rejected, saying that Johnson had been a friend and that he was still loyal to him.
 When McNamara refused to resign, Kennedy told him that he should turn down the World Bank presidency and join him in criticizing the war, which McNamara refused to do.
 Johnson knew that McNamara was concerned about poverty in the Third World, and that the possibility of serving as World Bank president would be too tempting for McNamara to resist.